Banana Azul Reviews

 Marlene is from Nicaragua, Leon and moved to Costa Rica when she was 28 old.
 Before she came to Costa Rica she had worked as a quality manager in the textile industry.
 Today she works as a cook in the kitchen.
-Her favourite meal to cook is Sushi.
+Her favorite meal to cook is Sushi.
 She is very enthusiastic about her job and the hotel and loves everything about working here.

 Caribe Fun Tours

 Alí is working for the tour company, Caribe Fun Tours, and is from the Talamanca area.
 He likes the vibe at the hotel both among the staff members as well as between staff and guests.